 Erin Dionne, leader of The Art of Giving and Receiving Critique, is an author and college professor who teaches creative writing.
 She says, “Every professional writer that I know, when they are sharing their work for critique, they are entering into a conversation about their book.”

 When receiving critique, Erin suggests:

 Remember, says Erin, “You are the final arbiter of your own work.
 What you have to do is listen–and you get to decide HOW to solve the problem.”

 Listening to others talk about your work can be a very emotional process!
 Some things to do and remember:

 With practice, receiving feedback will get easier, and you’ll see the benefits in your work.
 Below are some blog posts and articles we’ve collected that might be of interest.
-If you want to take a deeper dive into the process, consider this workshop:

 Feedback and Affirmations, from Sarah Aronson’s Monday Motivation newsletter